-Insights are also obtained into why academics' motivations arise and what governs the relative dominance of these motivations, and into how exactly time constraints manifest themselves in academics' behaviours in the presence of impact requirements.
-Importantly, a tension is shown to typically exist between exciting curiosity-driven opportunities in university-business collaboration, and workload.
-Thus, to justify the time to collaborate with business, the work must inspire curiosity and facilitate future cutting-edge and world class science in order to mitigate the conflict with an academic's overriding imperative to publish.
+The main findings of this work are about the nature of the severe challenge posed by the heavily time-constrained culture of today's universities, mainly derived from UK data but at least in part applicable much more widely (e.g. Australia, Europe, Social Science, Engineering).
+Importantly, a tension in shown to typically exist between exciting curiosity-driven opportunities in university-business collaboration, and workload.
+Thus, to justify the time to work with industry, the work must inspire curiosity and facilitate future cutting-edge and world class science in order to mitigate the conflict with an academic's overriding imperative to publish.
 It must also provide evidence of real-world changes, and ideally other reportable outcomes (e.g. official status as an insurer's advisor), to feed back into the scientist's performance appraisals.
-It is therefore important to formulate questions that are precise enough for the scientist to be able to answer, and intriguing and novel enough for the scientist to want to prioritise answering them.
+A conceptual model (Fig. 3) is developed of the inter-relationships between factors in an academic job (e.g. teaching, impact, publications).